neonzoul/1st-KoryenAlbCraft-v1/_dev-Document/logbook/logbook-week3.md

         - use Kiro-Sonnet 3.7 helping comment the code and commit message.
     4. [✔️] Create the API Route Handler
     5. [] Wrap App with SessionProvider
+        - Kiro sonnet3.7 recheck : syntax, typo -> comment.
+        - Got issue - SessionProvider cannot directly to root.
+            - Kiro gave solution. -> use it to discuss (code style) with Gimini2.5 pro [solution and reason to use..writed in learn/keylearn_week3]
     6. [] Add Environment Variables to Vercel
     7. [] Commit Changes